An introduction

 I built and completed my first exhibition layout in 2006.
 Mason's Bridge Yard went on to attend over a dozen exhibitions in the south of the UK, until it was decided to replace it with a larger exhibition layout, Bad Aston.
 This layout also attended a dozen or so exhibitions and also featured in the May 2011 Continental Modeller.

-Both of these layouts were US outline, but in 2016 I moved back to British outline modelling, building Blackhurst, which eventually became my current British layout West Sands.
-During the lockdown and events of 2020, I wanted to try something different and more of a challenge, so made a start into modelling Spanish railways.
+Both of these layouts were US outline, but in 2016 I moved back to British outline modelling, building Blackhurst, which eventually became West Sands.
+During the lockdown and events of 2020, I wanted to try something a bit different and more of a challenge, so made a start into modelling Spanish railways.
+More recently, I have also started building a small British outline layout, Sotherington Lane, on which to run my ever increasing fleet of kit-built wagons, and Southern Region EMU's.

 Below are brief details of each of the layouts.
 The intention is to expand the details of each layout, with construction details and operational aspects.